Nonye2K3/chia/Using-git-to-patch.md

  * [new branch]      beta-1.1               -> origin/beta-1.1
  * [new branch]      rk-remove-setproctitle -> origin/rk-remove-setproctitle

-# Results of git stautus:
+# Results of 'git status':
 On branch master
 Your branch is behind 'origin/master' by 4 commits, and can be fast-forwarded.
   (use "git pull" to update your local branch)